Quasimondo/formulizer/README.md

 Licenced under the Non-Profit Open Software License version 3.0 (NPOSL-3.0) https://opensource.org/licenses/NPOSL-3.0

-If you create publicly visible derivatives of this code you have to display "Based on <a href="http://quasimondo.com/QuasimondoLibsJS/demos/formulizer.html">Formulizer II</a> by Mario Klingemann" visibly on the same page.
+If you create publicly visible derivatives of this code you have to display this line:

+"Based on <a href="http://quasimondo.com/QuasimondoLibsJS/demos/formulizer.html">Formulizer II</a> by Mario Klingemann"

+(just putting it into the source code is not sufficient)